Deploying Quarkus applications to OpenShift

 quarkus.container-image.registry=image-registry.openshift-image-registry.svc:5000

-The application can then be deployed to OpenShift Serverless by enabling the standard quarkus.kubernetes.deploy=true
+You can then deploy the application to OpenShift Serverless by enabling the standard quarkus.kubernetes.deploy=true

 property.